DEFRA/ffc-jenkins-pipeline-library/vars/package.md

 Takes one optional parameter

-- tagNext - if set to true, package is tagged with "next" for in development packages.
-Otherwise will use version in package.json.
-Defaults to false.
+- `version` - if set, package.json version is replaced with this value when publishing.